LiuzLab/AI_MARRVEL/README.md

 ## Quick Start

 ### Install required data dependencies
+AIM utilizes various databases for variant annotation, all of which have been compiled and made available for user download.

+We use Globus for data accessing [here](https://app.globus.org/file-manager?origin_id=6810458e-b702-423f-9f0c-070c1691482d&origin_path=%2F)

 ### Get the software
 AIM is released as a Docker image for easy distribution.
 To get it: